 Following the school there are many opportunities to go on “extended outreaches” in Mozambique or internationally.
 Be sure to check what outreaches are available during the term you intend to apply to.

 While you are in the Harvest School, you will have the opportunity to find out about long-term missions with Iris and meet leaders from the various Iris bases.
 You will also become familiar with the current open positions for long-term service.
 This is a good time to be intentional and sit down with Iris missionaries and staff to ask questions, get to know them, allow them to know you and to prayerfully consider long-term service with Iris.

-The Long term Committee is happy to meet with graduating students to discuss the options for long-term positions with Iris.
+Iris Leadership is happy to meet with graduating students to discuss the options for long-term positions with Iris.

 Harvest School Pemba

 Applying for Harvest School